Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/debug.md

 - **Required dependencies** (such as `git` for `dbt deps`)
 - **Adapter details** (installed adapter versions and compatibility)

-*Note: Not to be confused with [debug-level logging](/reference/global-configs/logs#debug-level-logging) via the `--debug` option which increases verbosity.
+*Note: Not to be confused with [debug-level logging](/reference/global-configs/logs#debug-level-logging) through the `--debug` option which increases verbosity.

 ## Flags

-`dbt debug` supports the following flags to use in the CLI or dbt Cloud IDE.

-dbt Cloud CLI users can use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.
+`dbt debug` supports the following flags to use in the CLI. dbt Cloud CLI users can use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.

 ```text
 Usage: dbt debug [OPTIONS]